This list includes all the ways your teen can earn college credit in high school.

 No matter their age, grade, state, or ability level, your teen can earn college credit!

-Each link in this catalog will open to the HS4CC guide for that credit type.
+Each link on this list will open to the HS4CC guide for earning that type of credit.

-If you know your target college(s) you can disregard this ranking system and ask the college directly if they accept a specific credit type.
-NOTE: colleges do not preapprove credits or courses or exams for prospective students but many colleges publish lists of acceptable sources of credit that they will accept.
+NOTE: colleges will generally not pre-approve credits or courses or exams for prospective students but many colleges publish lists of acceptable sources of credit that they will accept.